NuevoFoundation/workshops/content/english/pygame-pong/activity-1.md

 ---
-title: "Activity 1 - Define with width of Pong screen"
+title: "Activity 1 - Define the width of the Pong screen"
 date: 2019-07-29T13:24:17-07:00
 weight: 3
 draft: false